My Approach to Helping

 Many people are also helped by a psychiatric diagnosis itself.
-Not only those who genuinely merit one -- and through it get the care they need -- but also others who may not.
-Some people find relief merely in learning a name and receiving a label for their experience.
+It can help people get and pay for the care they need.
+And some people find relief merely in learning a name and receiving a label for their experience.
 They may be reassured that they are not alone, and find hope and motivation in knowing that their difficulties can be helped.

 But others have the opposite response.
 In our efforts to make psychotherapy reimbursable by medical insurance, we often over-diagnose people who are not mentally ill.
-In doing so we may pathologize normal emotions and medicalize natural responses to universal life experiences.
-In the process we can inadvertently disempower the people we are entrusted to help, undermining the very self-esteem, self-efficacy, resilience and resourcefulness we are meant to foster--strengths we all inherently possess and need to thrive.
+In doing so we may pathologize normal emotions, medicalize natural responses to universal life experiences, and mistake whole people to be understood for a collection of symptoms to be reduced.
+In the process we can inadvertently disempower the people we are entrusted to help, undermining the very self-esteem, self-efficacy, resilience and resourcefulness we are meant to foster -- strengths we all inherently possess and need to thrive.

 Psychotherapy clients can be literally disempowered too.
 DSM diagnoses form permanent medical records that can jeopardize future insurability, employability, security clearance, licensing, and appointment or election to public office.
 Psychotherapists are also required to keep case notes which can be subpoenaed, and may be compelled to testify in divorce, custody, and other civil and criminal proceedings.